RAF-87/win-back-cat/README.md

 # Note:
 - Using these combined tools, Windows or Any Antivirus cannot detect this backdoor.

+Remember to edit `ATTACKER.IP` for the reverse shell to work.

 <br /><br /><br />

 <!-- CONTACT -->